ow2-proactive/proactive-jupyter-kernel/README.md

 ## 2. Platform

 You can use any jupyter platform.
-We recommend to use https://jupyterlab.readthedocs.io/en/stable/[jupyter lab].
+We recommend to use [jupyter lab](https://jupyterlab.readthedocs.io/en/stable/).
 To launch it from your terminal after having installed it:

 ```bash